 The Foreigners Office is open again for you, but with an appointment only.

-If you have already booked an appointment before 17 March 2020, it is no longer valid.
-When your residence title expires, you will automatically receive a new appointment from us in writing.
+When your residence permit expires, you will automatically receive a letter from us.
 In all other cases, especially if you are applying for a residence title for the first time, please contact us in writing using the contact form or by post.

 What do I have to consider when contacting you?

 In order to process your request, we need your first and last name, your date of birth as well as your complete address in Munich.
 When using our forms, all information should be filled out as completely as possible and the form should be signed personally by the applicant or the legal representative.
 Please also note that you should only send us copies and not the originals of the enclosed documents by post.
+To enable us to contact you by post, please make sure that your name is legibly written on your post box.
 In order to keep processing times as short as possible, please send us your request only once and not several times.
 You can find our online contact form at https://service.muenchen.de/intelliform/forms/01/02/abh-kontakt/index.
 Our postal address is